-In the first instance, you would probably ask for guidance from your manager, co-workers, the individuals that you support and their friends and family, however in some cases it may be prudent to identify other sources of communication support.
+In the first instance, you would probably ask for guidance from your manager, co-workers, the individuals you support and their friends and family; however, in some cases, it may be prudent to identify other sources of communication support.

-For example if there is a language barrier, you may need to source an interpreter (for oral communication) or a translator (for written communication).
-You may also need to use a BSL (British Sign Language) or Makaton interpreter.
-Translator and interpreter service can be found online or referred via the local authority.
+For example, if there is a language barrier, you may need to source an interpreter (for oral communication) or a translator (for written communication).
+You may also need to utilise the services of a British Sign Language (BSL) or Makaton interpreter.
+Translator and interpreter services can be found online or referred via the local authority.

 You may need to undergo training to improve your communication skills.
-For example if you are working on a daily basis with individuals that communicate using Makaton it makes sense to go on a Makaton course.
+For example, if you work day-to-day with individuals that communicate using Makaton it would be useful to arrange to go on a Makaton course.
 This can either be run in-house or using an external agency.

-Speech and Language Therapists can be utilised to provide communication skills and treatment for individuals that have difficulties.
-These can be referred by the NHS or your organisation may have SLTs on staff.
+Speech and Language Therapists (SLTs) can be utilised to provide communication skills and treatment for individuals with communication difficulties.
+These can be referred by the NHS, or your organisation may have SLTs on staff.

-The Internet is fantastic source of information and charities such as MENCAP offer a lot of free advice on communicating with individuals that have an intellectual or mental disability.
+The Internet is a fantastic source of information, and charities such as MENCAP offer a lot of free advice on communicating with individuals with an intellectual or mental disability.
 Your local library can also provide a lot of knowledge.

-Advocacy services can help individuals that have difficulty speaking up and challenging decisions made about them to have their voice heard.
+Advocacy services can help individuals that have difficulty speaking up and challenging decisions made about them so that they will have their voices heard.
 These can be provided by the local authority or paid for privately by the individual.